-Worried about your home, your tower block, office block or a speculative building which you believe that is in risk of not being able to withstand a fire?
+Worried about your home, your tower block, office block or a speculative building which you believe to be at risk of not being able to withstand a fire?

 Tragedies on this scale prompt action from the authorities to make buildings safer in the future.
 But you may well ask the question – what makes a building safe from fire?